saulpw/visidata/vdplus/k8s/README.md

 To then either create a new cluster or update the existing one run `terraform apply`.

 When creating a cluster for the first time `terraform apply` will need to be run at least twice.
-Partly because some services don't come up in the right order, but also because some services rely on the internal Docker registry.
+Partly because some services don't come up in the right order, but also because some services rely on the cluster-internal Docker registry.
 So after the first run the following images will need to be pushed:

   * `docker push docker.k8s.visidata.org/vdwww/nfs-server:latest`.
 See `k8s/nfs-server`
   * `docker push docker.k8s.visidata.org/vdwww/vdwww:latest`.
-See `/Dockerfile`
+See `vd/Dockerfile`
+  * `docker push docker.k8s.visidata.org/vdhub/vdwww:latest`.
+See `hub/Dockerfile`
   * TODO: Terraform/k8s can actually automate this.

 ### Connecting `kubectl` to the cluster
-Once the cluster exists save the cluster's config with `doctl kubernetes cluster kubeconfig save vdwww` so that `kubectl` knows how to access the Kubernetes API.
+Once the cluster exists, save the cluster's config with `doctl kubernetes cluster kubeconfig save vdwww` so that `kubectl` knows how to access the Kubernetes API.

 ## Creating the cluster for the first time